samipope/SamiP-CodeProjects/README.md

 Thank you for your time and looking at what I have created!

 ## [ChatClient](./ChatClient/ChatClientREADME.md)
-Languages: Java, JavaScript, css, html
+- Languages: Java, JavaScript, css, html
+- Key Features: JSON, HTTP, Web Sockets, Multithreading, Full stack development

 ## SamiScript
 Languages: